honestbee/honestbee.github.io/_posts/2016-09-08-ssh-keys-github.markdown

 2. Teams would manage who has access themselves.
 3. Revoking/Granting access should be immediate.
 4. Public keys wouldn't be stored in a repository.
-5. Users should be able to access the server from different machines.
+5. Users should be able to access the servers from different machines.

 # Solution
 A colleague suggested [this solution][better-ssh].
 Using the `AuthorizedKeysCommand` seemed like a perfect solution here.
 Since public keys of users are available through `https://github.com/<USER>.keys`, we can just download them while trying to connect and override the `authorized_keys` file.